Last Updated: September 4, 2024

 The way parents interact with their children can have a lasting impact on their self-perception.

-Parenting styles significantly influence a child’s self-esteem, shaping their emotional and psychological development.
-Understanding these styles and their effects can help parents foster healthier self-perceptions in their children.
+Parenting styles significantly contribute to the self-esteem of a child, affecting their emotional and psychological well-being.
+Being aware of the styles and their effects can help parents promote healthier self-esteem in children.

 Overview of Parenting Styles

-Parenting styles are generally categorized into four main types:
+Parenting styles are generally divided into four fundamental types:

 Authoritative Parenting